B.C. extends gas rationing order, state of emergency until Dec. 14

 That pipeline, which normally carries roughly 300,000 barrels of oil from Alberta to Burnaby per day, has been shut down since the historic storm that struck two weeks ago.

-Under the order, drivers of non-essential vehicles are only allowed to fill up 30 litres of gasoline per stop at stations across the Lower Mainland, Vancouver Island, Sunshine Coast and Gulf Islands.
+Under the order, drivers of non-essential vehicles are only allowed to fill up 30 litres of gasoline per stop at stations across the Lower Mainland, Sunshine Coast, Gulf Islands and Vancouver Island.

-The measure is designed to ensure commercial and emergency vehicles can continue operating throughout the province's storm response, and amid ongoing supply chain problems.
+The measure is designed to ensure commercial and emergency vehicles can continue operating throughout the province's storm response, and amid continuing supply chain problems.

-When the order was initially announced on Nov.
-19, it sent many drivers rushing out to the pumps, creating long lineups that resulted in some stations running out of fuel.

-Officials have said they're working to prevent shortages using "new ways" of bringing gasoline into the province, including by truck and barge from as far away as California.

 The province-wide state of emergency will remain in place throughout Dec.
 14 as well.
 Farnworth said that will bolster the government's "response and recovery from the widespread damage already caused by flooding, while positioning us to take all necessary steps in the days ahead."